-Rich push notifications were announced when iOS 10 rolled out in September 2016, but we believe they are really going to take off in 2017 (read more on the Top 5 things to look out for in mobile 2017) with the most forward thinking app businesses capitalising on the opportunities they bring.
+Rich push notifications were announced when iOS 10 rolled out in September 2016, but we believe they are really going to take off in 2017 with the most forward thinking app businesses capitalising on the opportunities they bring.

 Rich notifications make use of rich media (such as GIFs, pictures and videos) giving app owners the ability to deepen engagement with users through visual elements alongside text.
 The new card-style notification also offer interactive button functionality, which means users are able to interact with a notification in a whole new way out of the app, as an extension of the app.

 Its undeniable that rich notifications offer great functionality.
 Users can update data directly from a push and even see a map update in real time through rich map experience.
 With interactive buttons, app owners can also use each push with the intention for a call to action.

 This is all especially relevant for entertainment and content apps.
 Push notifications can give users a taste of their content using the visual elements that they’re used to, notifying users using photos or video trailers.
 With the use of action buttons, users can act immediately by buying a cinema ticket for example, or sharing a news article from an alert-worthy push.
 As usual, the push notifications will have the capability to deep-link them straight back into the app.
 The challenge remains for app owners to think innovatively about creating short form and visually engaging content that will encourage users to return back to the app too.
 For these brands, rich notifications will change push strategies and there will be fierce competition.